oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### add/edit vNic

-*   <b> if the selected vnic profile is marked as passthrough</b>
+*   <b> if the selected vNic profile is marked as passthrough</b>
-    -   it means that the vnic will bypass the software network virtualization and will be connected directly to the VF.
+    -   it means that the vNic will bypass the software network virtualization and will be connected directly to the VF.
-    -   just <b>virtio</b> vnic type will be supported .
+    -   just <b>virtio</b> vNic type will be supported .
-    -   the vnic profile/network represents set of properties that will be applied on the VF.
+    -   the vNic profile/network represents set of properties that will be applied on the VF.

 ##### hot plug nic

 *   <b>plugging</b>
-    -   hot plug of passthough vnic is possible if there is available VF on the one of the PFs the vnic's network is in its sr-iov attachments.
+    -   hot plug of passthough vNic is possible if there is available VF on one of the PFs the vNic's network is in its sr-iov configuration.
 *   <b>unplugging</b>
-    -   if the vnic is pasthrough the VF will be released (and free for use).
+    -   if the vNic is passthrough the VF will be released (and free for use).

-##### vnic linking
+##### vNic linking

 *   <b>linking</b>
-    -   linking of passthough vnic is possible if there is available VF on the one of the PFs the vnic's network is in its sr-iov attachments.
+    -   linking of passthough vNic is possible if there is available VF on the one of the PFs the vNic's network is in its sr-iov configuration.
 *   <b>unlinking</b>
-    -   if the vnic is pasthrough the VF will be released (and free for use).
+    -   if the vNic is passthrough the VF will be released (and free for use).

 ##### sr-iov host nic management

-*   new command that will be resposible for updating the SR-IOV related data on the nic.
+*   new command that will be responsible for updating the SR-IOV related data on the nic.
 *   <b>num of VFs</b>
     -   num of VFs is a new property that will be added to sr-iov capable host nic.
     -   it configures the number of VFs enabled on the nic.
-    -   valid value is 0 or bigger (up to the maximum supported number by this nic, as reported by the getVdsCaps).
+    -   valid value is 0 or bigger (up to the maximum supported number by this nic, as reported by getVdsCaps).
-    -   this property can be updated just on nics that support sr-iov (as reported by the getVdsCaps).
+    -   this property can be updated just on nics that support sr-iov (as reported by getVdsCaps).
-    -   this property can be updated just if all the VFs on the PF are free (as reported by the getVdsCaps).
+    -   this property can be updated just if all the VFs on the PF are free (as reported by getVdsCaps).
 *   <b>networks</b>
-    -   list of the networks names that their configuration can be applied on the nic's VFs.
+    -   list of the network names that their configuration can be applied on the nic's VFs.
+    -   just vm networks are allowed to appear in this list.
-        -   it means that if the network of a passthrough vnic is in the list, the vNic can be connected to a VF on this physical nic.
+        -   it means that if the network of a passthrough vNic is in the list, the vNic can be connected to a free VF on this physical nic.
     -   the same network can appear in more than one nic's sr-iov network list.
     -   in case 'all networks allowed' is true this list is ignored.
 *   <b>all networks allowed</b>